Testing Imprecise Hypotheses: The Gaussian sequence model

-The proof is related to \zcref{lemma:moment_matching_duality}.
+The proof is related to Lemma \ref{lemma:moment_matching_duality}.
 Rather than directly solving the optimization problem, \citet{canonnePriceToleranceDistribution2021} lower bounded the dual of $M_1(\epsilon,L)$, which is a constrained best polynomial approximation problem.
-A presentation of their proof can be found in \zcref{sec:constrained_moment_matching}.
+A presentation of their proof can be found in Appendix \ref{sec:constrained_moment_matching} of the supplementary material.